RaquelPlaza/angular5-dojo/README.md

 </div>
 ```

-Job done we now have a very quick error notification which will look and act in the same way where ever we use it.
+Job done.
+We now have a very quick error notification which will look and act in the same way where ever we use it.
 But how do we use it?

 Have a look in the error-notifications component.ts file, you should see that in the component declaration we have